-The Digital Personal Child Health Record allowing collaboration between parents and health professionals, improving child health and parental engagement.
+The Digital Personal Child Health Record, clinically validated by the Royal College of Child Health and Paediatrics, allows collaboration between parents and health professionals, which improves child health and parental engagement.

 The Content Management System of choice for over 80 NHS organisations.
 Sitekit CMS offers extensive editing options, great SEO capabilities and excellent support by Sitekit's UK staff.